harL06/Final_Leaving_Cert_CompSci_Project/README.md

 Find the video section of my report here: https://youtu.be/kVWKAynsGl4

-For more info, you can download the report HTML page from the repository.
+For more info, you can download the report HTML page from the report folder in the repository.